Fabulous Fanad – seven things that you shouldn’t miss

 From the pier at the Northern end of the beach you can take a sightseeing boat trip or a fishing trip to see the peninsula from the sea – call ahead to book this and of course all trips are weather dependent.
 Contact Sean at Deep Blue Watersports on 0879974255

-The Olde Stores Bar and Sarah’s Restaurant
+The Olde Stores Bar and The Pier Restaurant

 On the Northern end of this three mile long strand, you will find another little gem that you may not want to miss on your travels.
 Pop into the Olde Stores Bar for a refreshing pint of guinness – on a fine day you can sip your drink out on the balcony with what has to be the best view from any pub in the World.
 If you are lucky you may even see some of the marine life which is so rich along this part of the Atlantic coast – dolphins, seals and basking sharks have all been spotted from this balcony in recent months.
 Long time visitors to Portsalon will remember when the pub was called ‘Rita’s’ and run by a woman who has a firm place in the history of the area.
-The current owner, Sarah, will offer you a very warm welcome and the locals in the bar have many a Fanad tale to tell!
+The current owner, Sean, will offer you a very warm welcome and the locals in the bar have many a Fanad tale to tell!

 Portsalon Golf Club

 If you play golf be sure to call in to this marvelous links course which is currently ranked in the top 25 golf courses in Ireland by Golfdigest.
 Portsalon Golf Club offers golfers an opportunity to play golf on an original golf links design .
 Unspoiled, uncrowded, natural links land, surrounded by the spectacular Knockalla mountains and the beautiful white sanded beaches of Portsalon on the shores of Lough Swilly.
 Food and drink is also available at the clubhouse and non-members are welcomed.

 2. The Great Pollet Sea Arch